starwit/lj-projectbuilder/README.md

 ## Sponsors

-Contact us on info@starwit.de to become a sponsor.
+Contact us at info@starwit.de to become a sponsor.